Chiropractic Research in Boynton Beach

 At INSPIRE Chiropractic, we believe in the ability of the specific chiropractic care that we offer to allow your nervous system to be self-regulating and self-healing.
 The nervous system is the only system out of 12 that is entirely protected by bone.
 Contact our Boynton Beach chiropractic office to learn more.

-Functional disorders are considered to be the first manifestations of spinal or vertebrogenic disease, with first symptoms appearing at a young age.
+Functional disorders are considered to be the first manifestations of spinal or vertebrogenic disease, with the first symptoms appearing at a young age.
 In a total of 57 children’s migraine cases, 48 had excellent results after manipulative therapy.
-Functional disorders in children may manifest themselves as sleep disorders, loss of appetite, psychic problems or dysmenorrhea and may not exist as spinal pain.
+Functional disorders in children may manifest themselves as sleep disorders, loss of appetite, psychic problems, or dysmenorrhea and may not exist as spinal pain.